jfrogren/old-bibnotes/settersten-jr2016.md

 Detta utgör alltså kapitel 2 i *Handbook of Theories of Aging*.

 Förf. gör en uppdelning i två olka *major strands of inquiry*.
 Den första som "relates to age as property of individuals and groups" [9] och den andra som "relates to age as a property of social organization and dynamics" [9].
+(Måste erkänna att åtminstone jag uppfattar denna åtskillnad som i praktiken rätt svår att göra.)

 ## Age as a property of individuals and groups